-An inadequate diet during pregnancy predisposes the baby to diabetesDecember 5th, 2012 in Health /
+An inadequate diet during pregnancy predisposes the baby to diabetesDecember 5, 2012 in Medicine & Health / Health

 Experts already know that pregnant women should not eat for two.
 A study now insists on the importance of a healthy diet as a way of avoiding increased insulin and glucose levels in the child, both of which are indicators of diabetes and metabolic syndrome risk.

 Maternal diet quality during pregnancy is fundamental to foetal growth as well as insulin and glucose levels at birth.
 Such indications warn of the possible predisposition to suffer from illnesses like diabetes and metabolic syndrome.